Research Data Coordinator - 113870

 The Center for Better Beginnings within the Division of Dysmorphology and Teratology in the Department of Pediatrics at UCSD conducts research studies to better understand the causes, prevention and treatment of birth defects and developmental disabilities.
 Research programs and projects within the Division involve federal, state and industry sponsored grants and contracts totaling over $40 million.
 These encompass national and international studies that require complex interrelated infrastructure and shared resources both within the Division and with collaborators and subcontractors outside the Division.

-Under supervision, incumbent works as a Research Data Coordinator to provide data management for a COVID-19 Vaccine in Pregnancy Study for the MotherToBaby Pregnancy Studies, at the Center for Better Beginnings.
+Under supervision, incumbent works as a Research Data Coordinator to provide data management for the MotherToBaby Pregnancy Studies, at the Center for Better Beginnings.
 Primary duties include conducting, coordinating and auditing medical record abstraction, as well as identifying data entry, data quality and integrity problems that are relevant to the research study, and working with staff to resolve these issues.
 Incumbent is responsible for independently interpreting the research protocols and procedure documents, coordinating abstraction and validation of medical record review, timely review of medical records, and following up on error correction and discrepancies for clean and accurate data.
 Other duties include coordinating and performing data audit procedures as necessary, implementing the data monitoring plan, as well as reporting and analyzing data-entry errors as assigned.